Why tiered pricing works and how to package your services to boost profitability.

 As you saw earlier, the idea is to present several packages alongside each other to allow clients the choice of different levels of service.
 The packages usually range from the low- to high-end.
 Each package includes different deliverables and provides incrementally more value.

-For instance, continuing with that same marketing agency example, the agency could present two extra packages:
+For instance, continuing with that same marketing agency example, the agency could present 2 extra packages:

 - Mid-range option: All of the above, plus search engine research and optimization of the blog post for $1,600 per month